-Ever since the mainstream adoption of the mobile smartphone, the word 'smart' is used broadly to define any device that has some form of on-board communication connectivity.
-Likewise, a Smart Home is designed to deliver a number of digital services inside and outside the home, through a range of networked devices.
+Since the rise of the smartphone, the term 'smart' may simply mean that a device has on-board wireless internet connectivity.
+Therefore, a Smart Home is one that is designed to deliver or distribute digital services, through a range of networked devices.